mannammahendra/GroupChat/README.md

 npm start
 npx react-native run-android
 ```
+Make sure all the versions of the packages and gradle are compatible and available
 ## Android Application
 This project aims at building an adnroid app.
 In order to make communication possible between the react-native components and the cpp server, NDK which is part of SDK is used.